FlamingPika/search-engine/README.md

 make test = to test whether the spider can run successfully by retrieving data from the existing databases and
             print it to test.txt .
 Keep in mind that you need to have the databases file before running this.

-[IMPORTANT] before running any of the commands above, please make sure that no .db or .lg files exist.
+<strong>[IMPORTANT]</strong> before running any of the commands above, please make sure that no .db or .lg files exist.
 If there exists any, clean it using the command "make clean"
-[IMPORTANT] to keep on restarting the apache server if you make changes to the system [IMPORTANT] to EMPTY out and COPY the database file into the apache bin directory, for the apache server to fetch from the database.
+<strong>[IMPORTANT]</strong> to keep on restarting the apache server if you make changes to the system
+<strong>[IMPORTANT]</strong> to EMPTY out and COPY the database file into the apache bin directory, for the apache server to fetch from the database.